 Thy faithlessness I cherish more Than every gift that life can give.
 To suffer at thy vengeful hand— How much dearer than to live!

 Thus do the wayfarers in the wilderness of solitude and search experience events and conditions which, though to outward seeming be a mortal poison, are inwardly a wholesome draught, and though in appearance a passing mirage, are in reality pure and refreshing waters.
 Were I to attempt a full description of this station, neither could I express it nor the hearer grasp it.
-And whoso observeth with the eye of innate knowledge will confess, openly as well as privily, the selfsame truth.
+And whoso observeth with the eye of innate knowledge will confess, openly as well as privily, the self-same truth.

 As to perceived differences, these can be attributed to the divers stations that have been attained by them that tread the path of search and mystic knowledge.
 Thus, at one time the wayfarer beholdeth the lover hastening in search of the beloved through the wilderness of desolation, and at another he seeth the beloved yearning for the lover across the wilds of longing and devotion, or wandering, aimless and bewildered, the wastes of love in his pursuit.